 - Professional seamstress Caroline Miles offers sewing classes as well as doing alterations and taking commissions for fashion and home sewing projects.
-She’s located in Mies village at Caroline Miles Atelier de Couture.
+Her HQ is in Mies village and she has an outlet for dry cleaning and sewing classes in Coppet.
+Contact her at Caroline Miles Atelier de Couture.

 - Alja, near Manor at Rue de Grenus 2, offers sewing classes in French.

 - The Grand-Lancy branch of Ecole-Club Migros Genève offers a variets of sewing classes for different levels.
 On the homepage in the left menu enter “couture” in the search window (“chercher un cours”) and choose from among the locations (for e.g., Genève) listed under “Entrer un lieu”.